Azure/kubelogin/docs/book/src/cli-reference.md

-  convert-kubeconfig convert kubeconfig to use exec auth module get-token          get AAD token help               Help about any command remove-tokens      Remove all cached tokens from filesystem
+  convert-kubeconfig convert kubeconfig to use exec auth module get-token          get AAD token help               Help about any command remove-cache-dir   Remove all cached authentication record from filesystem

 Flags:
   -h, --help          help for kubelogin